zzzprojects/EntityFramework.DynamicFilters/docs2/pages/documentations/filters/disable-filter.md

 ## Disable Filter Globally

-DisableFilterGlobally disables the filter globally and it Can be enabled as needed via DbContext.EnableFilter().
+DisableFilterGlobally disables the filter globally and it can be enabled as needed via DbContext.EnableFilter().

 ```csharp